adambard/learnxinyminutes-docs/visualbasic.html.markdown

         Dim f As Integer = a / b

-        'By adding the below lines we are able to calculate the subtract, 'multply as well as divide the a and b values Console.Write(a.ToString() + " + " + b.ToString()) 'We want to pad the answers to the left by 3 spaces.
+        'By adding the below lines we are able to calculate the subtract, 'multiply as well as divide the a and b values Console.Write(a.ToString() + " + " + b.ToString()) 'We want to pad the answers to the left by 3 spaces.
         Console.WriteLine(" = " + c.ToString.PadLeft(3))